Improving the quantification of overshooting shock-capturing oscillations: Introduction

 \section{Introduction}

-Realistic flow fields such as compressible turbulent flows, are usually characterized with the coexistence of various features such as vortexes, shocks and contact discontinuities, etc. Therefore, the capability of capturing shocks and meanwhile resolving broad-band smooth structures is usually anticipated to simulate those complex flow problems.
-This has been one of the driven forces for the development of robust \cite{Balsara2000,Hu2013} and accurate \cite{Harten1984,Harten1987,Liu1994,Xu2021} shock-capturing schemes.
-However, when it comes to high-order shock-capturing schemes, it is particularly challenging to achieve high-performance in both the robustness and accuracy, since the robustness is typically improved by using a diffusive damping mechanism that suppresses numerical oscillations but also frequently deteriorates the accuracy and resolution of high-order schemes.
+Realistic compressible flows studied in (aero)space and astrophysical research frequently involve interactions between different types of flow features such as vortices, shock waves, etc. \cite{Drikakis_2003,Wedemeyer_2004,Knight_2012,Jiang_2015}.
+Therefore, the capability of resolving multi-scale smooth structures and meanwhile capturing shock waves is usually desired for modeling complex flows.
+However, while trying to achieve high-order numerical accuracy and low numerical dissipation for shock-capturing schemes, it is challenging to retain robustness at the same time.
+Frequently, either the high-order accurate methods would be used for less challenging scenarios \cite{Zhang_Zhang_2019,Xu2021}, or numerical oscillations need to be removed by relatively diffusive mechanisms \cite{Balsara2000,Hu2013} that could deteriorate the accuracy and resolution in certain scenarios \cite{Zhao2019}.

-The difficulty of reaching a balance between robustness and accuracy results from, at least partly, the missing of a comprehensive quantitative evaluation for overshooting shock-capturing oscillations.
-For simple smooth numerical solutions, the order of accuracy, numerical dissipation and dispersion of nonlinear shock-capturing schemes can be quantitatively evaluated \cite{Liu1994,Pirozzoli2006}.
-Whereas, quantitative evaluations for shock-capturing errors have only became available recently \cite{Zhao2019,Zhang2021}.
-Without a quantitative evaluation, for examining the robustness of a shock-capturing scheme, one needs to perform a variety of numerical simulations involving discontinuities \cite{Lax1998}, while the failure or success of a simulation qualitatively indicates the potential limit of the shock-capturing robustness.
-However, the qualitative case-by-case comparison of simulation results does not provide direct information of the numerical dissipation/oscillation introduced by a shock-capturing scheme, as an exact solution usually does not exist for these simulations.
-In particular, it is difficult, if not impossible, to compare the difference between overshooting oscillations produced by different numerical schemes in complex simulations.
+The difficulty of balancing robustness and accuracy results from, at least partly, lacking comprehensive quantitative evaluation approaches for overshooting shock-capturing oscillations that may have computations terminated by causing negative values in scalar variables, or may potentially contaminate numerical results \cite{zhangcicp_2018,Xu2021}.
+Without a quantitative evaluation for examining the robustness of a shock-capturing scheme, typically one may perform a variety of numerical simulations involving discontinuities \cite{Lax1998}, and the failure or success of a simulation is considered as an indicator of shock-capturing robustness.
+However, the failure or success of a simulation does not answer in what specific situation a numerical scheme may fail, or may not.
+Moreover, it is difficult, if not impossible, to compare the overshooting errors caused by different numerical schemes in complex simulations, where exact solutions are certainly absent. {As a result, while accuracy and resolution can be evaluated qualitatively and even quantitatively, it is difficult to predict or judge how (much) robustness may be improved or deteriorated after having a different process implemented in simulations.}